ethereum/execution-specs/network-upgrades/mainnet-upgrades/london.md

 Legend for status updates:

 - `-`: EIP not relevant
-- ❌ : Not ready
+- ❌ : Not started
 - 🛠️ : In progress
 - ✅ : Ready